Fred L. Seely

 (1928–1929), provided up to 5,000 new and steady-income jobs for the local workforce.
 E.N.K.A.'s factory produced rayon cord for tires that were used on equipment in Europe to help the Allies win World War II.

 Seely also continued with his famous Biltmore Industries (located in the shadow of the immense Grove Park Inn) even as the Great Depression bore down on the U.S. economy.

 Fred Loring Seely died March 14, 1942, at the age of 70.
 He is buried at Calvary Episcopal Church cemetery in Fletcher, N.C., along with his wife Evelyn (d.
 1953), his second daughter Mary Louise Seely Beard (d.
 1950), and his youngest son Fred Loring Seely, Jr. (d.1991).
+After his death his widow, Evelyn Grove Seely, moved to the Battery Park Hotel in downtown Asheville.
+In 1949 Evelyn Seely sold the home to what would become Asheville-Biltmore College, the forerunner of what is now the University of North Carolina at Asheville.
+The college operated at the Sunset Mountain castle site until 1961.

-On June 17, 2017, the Grovewood Gallery, located on the grounds of the Biltmore Industries. held a centennial celebration honoring a century of history of wool weaving and wood working and art and antique automobiles.
+On June 17, 2017, the Grovewood Gallery, located on the grounds of the Biltmore Industries, held a centennial celebration honoring a century of history of wool weaving and wood working and art and antique automobiles.

-HISTORY NOTES: In 1955, Fred Loring Seely, Jr. (b.
-Dec.
-1916-d.
-Oct.
-1991) was managing the Biltmore Industries complex when Mr. Blomberg visited the business.
-There was a liquor still on display.
-Blomberg offered to buy the still.
-Mr. Seely said he would not sell the still but that he would sell the entire Biltmore Industries complex to Blomberg.
-A deal was made the same day and Fred, Jr. was now out of the weaving business.
-One item acquired in the deal was an old safe that had not been opened since the combination was unknown.
-Later the safe was opened and there was a reportedly a trove of cash found inside.
-Blomberg allowed his son-in-law Buddy Patton (the local Cadillac-P.o.n.t.i.a.c. dealership owner) to use the massive loom room space to display his automobile collection.
-Two of the many cars there include: a stainless steel roofed 1956 El Dorado Cadillac (like one owned by crooner Frank Sinatra) and a green 1954 Cadillac that is purportedly haunted.

-Tours of the Estes-Winn Car and Biltmore Industries Cloth museum are still conducted in the summers.